nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/COMPONENT_STATE_PROPS.md

 You initialize state by defining a `state` at the top of your class definition.
 Let's take a look at how to implement state for our **`Kennel`** component.

+Also note that you're importing a single CSS file directly into this component.
+No need to worry about `<link>` tags in your HTML any more.
+All of the styles in the imported CSS should only apply to the JSX elements you are making in this component.

 > components/Kennel.js

 ```js